aburke1605/battery-portal/README.md

 #### Data Flow & Storage:
 - Flask-Sock (`https://flask-sock.readthedocs.io`) manages WebSocket connections to receive real-time battery data.
-- Data is stored in MySQL for analysis and visualization.
+- Data is stored in MySQL for analysis and visualisation.
 - Real-time battery status is stored in memory and updated via WebSocket messages.

 #### Database Tables:
 - `battery_info` – Stores basic details of each battery.
-- `battery_data_xx` – Stores time-series measurement data for each battery, where `xx` is the battery name.
+- `battery_data_<esp_id>` – Stores time-series measurement data for each battery.
 Data is separated per battery for scalability and efficiency.

-### Non-Functional Features
+#### Non-Functional Features
 - Database Migration with Flask-Migrate (`https://flask-migrate.readthedocs.io`)
    Used for managing and version-controlling database schema changes.
    ```bash